 Long QT syndrome type 1 (LQT1) is caused by a mutation in the potassium channel KCNQ1 (loss of function mutation).
 The arrhythmias usually occur during physical activity (for some reason swimming appears to be highly arrhythmogenic) and other situations with high sympathetic activity.
-LQT1 is characterized by T-wave with broad base (Figure 3).
+LQT1 is characterized by T-wave with a broad base (Figure 3).
 LQT1 is the most common type of congenital LQTS.

 Long QT syndrome type 2 (LQT2) is caused by a mutation in the potassium channel KCNH2 (loss of function mutation).
 The arrhythmias typically occur at sudden surprises (sudden sounds, fear or other situations with abrupt and sudden stress), stress, physical activity or during sleep.
 The T-wave has low amplitude with an additional hump or notch (Figure 3).
 Women with LQT2 who are in the postpartum period have very high risk of developing torsade de pointes.

 Long QT syndrome type 3 (LQT3): is caused by a mutation in the sodium channel SCN5A (leads to increased sodium flows).
 The risk of arrhythmia is highest during sleep.
 Bradycardia is also highly arrhytmogenic in these patients.
-The ST-segment is stretched out, The T-wave occurs late and is pointed (Figure 3).
+The ST-segment is stretched out, the T-wave occurs late and is pointed (Figure 3).

-Long QT syndrome type 4 (LQT4): is rare and represent 1% of all cases.
+Long QT syndrome type 4 (LQT4): is rare and represents 1% of all cases.
 The mutation occurs in the ANKB gene which produces a protein that anchors membrane proteins to the cytoskeleton.
 LQT3 can cause multiple arrhythmias, such as familial catecholamine ventricular tachycardia, atrial fibrillation, conduction defects, sinus node dysfunction and bradycardia.

 The other variants of LQTS are extremely rare and usually part of more severe syndromes which engage multiple organ systems.
 These types are not discussed here.

-Schwart’z criteria for diagnosis of congenital LQTS
+Schwartz criteria for diagnosis of congenital LQTS

 Table 1.
 Long QT syndrome diagnostic criteria (Schwartz et al):